Suicide Bomber Attacks Turkish AirportJune 28, 201600:33

-LONDON — The deadly suicide attack at Brussels Airport has reignited debate over whether aviation security should extend beyond the departure gates to include public areas, providing more safeguards at the expense of freedom and convenience.
+LONDON — The deadly blasts at Istanbul's Ataturk airport will once again spark debate over whether air security should include public areas, providing more safeguards at the expense of freedom and convenience.

 The last major attack on a western European airport was in June 2007, when a Jeep packed with propane canisters was driven into the main entrance of Glasgow Airport in Scotland.

 And in 2011, a suicide bomb in the busy arrivals hall at Moscow’s Domodedovo Airport killed 37 people and wounded 173 others.